 C3a and C4a Are very important in the activation of inflammation.
-When C3 and C4a Are elevated, this means that information is active and can lead to common CRIS symptoms like cognitive brain issues (memory changes, brain fog, trouble thinking), breathing challenges, and fatigue.
+When C3 and C4a Are elevated, this means that inflammation is active and can lead to common CRIS symptoms like cognitive brain issues (memory changes, brain fog, trouble thinking), breathing challenges, and fatigue.

-Anti-Diuretic Hormone (ADH), or vasopressin, acts on the kidneys to keep water in the body to prevent dehydration and to keep electrolytes balanced (osmolality).
-In biotoxin-related CIRS, patients may urinate more, have excessive thirst, and become dehydrated.
+Anti-Diuretic Hormone (ADH), or vasopressin, acts on the kidneys to keep water in the body to prevent dehydration and keep electrolytes balanced (osmolality).
+In biotoxin-related (mold) CIRS, patients may urinate more, have excessive thirst, and become dehydrated.